Listen to this story

 Number three: don’t get bullied away from your principles.
 Don’t let someone on Twitter or a TV show guilt you into doing bad reporting in the name of false balance.
 And don’t let people push you to hide legitimate disagreements either.

 If you’re writing about plate tectonics, and there are geologists who have published peer-reviewed work that puts them in conflict — let’s say, they’re in a debate about how the Andes Mountains formed — report that debate.
-But don’t feel guilty because someone wants equal time for their 200-page pdf online about how there is not continental drift because the Earth is hollow.
+But don’t feel guilty for not reporting on someone who wants equal time for their 200-page pdf online about how there is not continental drift because the Earth is hollow.
 Does this make your reporting biased?
 That’s an absurd question for a science journalist.
 Hello, my name is Carl Zimmer, and I am pro-plate tectonics.

 It may be easy to keep this in mind in some cases, and harder in others.
 For over thirty years, governments have urged people to keep their intake of fat low.
 Many reporters have passed on that advice uncritically, without looking at the statistics of the underlying research.
 The scientific evidence behind that policy was not strong when the policy went into practice, and a growing number of studies have challenged the low-fat mantra.
 The latest one came out at the end of August, looking at 130,000 people.
 It found people with a high-carbohydrate diet were more likely to die.
 A diet rich in fats did not have that effect.
 Don’t ignore this sort of solid, large-scale research because it might not agree with a public health message.